ndronos/c-nomorph/Adamson-2011/README.md

 It is possible to write elegant, clever code with JavaScript.
 In true punk rock fashion, almost nobody does.

+JavaScript in anger is a brutally efficient language.

 (Adamson, 2011)
 ```